Eyevinn/mp4ff/README.md

 Some simple command line tools are available in `cmd`.

 1. `mp4ff-pslister` extracts and displays pps and sps for AVC in an mp4 file.
-2. `mp4ff-dump` prints a tree of the box hierarchy of an mp4 file.
-The level of detail can be increased for all boxes `-l all:1` of for specific boxes likes `-l trun:1,subs:1`
+2. `mp4ff-info` prints a tree of the box hierarchy of an mp4 file with information of the boxes.
+The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.

 You can install them by going to their respective directory and run `go install`.